dany994/vak-opensource/utilities/ubw32/README.txt

 developer tools) already installed.
 The IDE portion is not used here, just the command line interface.

-For Linux, you'll need the 'libhid' development library (and associated dependencies) installed, which can be handled by most package managers or from the command line (Mac users can ignore this step):

-	sudo apt-get install libhid-dev

 Assuming you're reading this as the README.txt alongside the source code, to compile ubw32, in the Terminal window type: